YUGESH7639/study-of-basic-gates/README.md

 **Result:**
-Thus the truth table of logic gates in Quartus II using Verilog programing are studied,verified andexecuted successfully
+Thus the different digital IC's are studied and the truth table for different logic gates are  verified